 The Ledger Nano already delivered several devices to the market, which are Ledger Nano S, Ledger Nano X, and Ledger Blue.
 For storing Bitcoin offline, it’s possible to use infinite private keys that help to protect your privacy online.

 The Ledger Nano S and Ledger Nano X hardware wallets can store more than 1100 different altcoins.
-To do so, it’s possible to install different apps that allows you to create several needed wallets.
+To do so, it’s possible to install different apps that allow you to create several needed wallets.
 However, these apps are limited to a maximum of 5 to 9 apps which depends on which hardware wallet you are using.

 Another important feature Ledger Nano brings is the ‘hidden wallet’ feature.
 This feature allows you to use a second PIN which upgrades security for your wallet.
 The Nano Ledger X is the newest version of hardware wallets available.
 As a result, this hardware wallet improved functionality by adding Bluetooth connection to its device.

 The total cryptocurrency markets have witnessed massive growth in the past few years.
 As a result, many new crypto-related products were being introduced to the market.
 As the crypto markets still are being considered as ‘The Wild West’ of the internet, taking care of security has become the number one priority.
 Happy investing and stay #SAFU!

 Disclosure: This post could contain affiliate links.
 This means I may make a small commission if you make a purchase.
 This doesn’t cost you any more but it does help me to continue publishing cool and actual content about Bitcoin & Crypto – Thank you for your support!

 Latest posts by Jelmer Steenhuis

 - Invest in Chainlink: Why this Cryptocurrency could have Big Impact - July 1, 2020